HsKA-OSGIS-archive/EurOS/README.md

 3. Install the Python libraries.
 You can use the links provided in the External libraries chapter.

+4. Download <a href='https://github.com/AnalyticalGraphicsInc/cesium.git'>Cesium</a> repository and put it in: static/3rdParty/cesium

-4. In the index.py file edit the line 17 with your own user and password (if you create the hska_exp table in a different database you must change in this step): engine = create_engine('postgresql://name:password@localhost/databasename')
+5. In the index.py file edit the line 17 with your own user and password (if you create the hska_exp table in a different database you must change in this step): engine = create_engine('postgresql://name:password@localhost/databasename')

 Note: You need to adapt your server to use wsgi.